 - Avoidance of public transportation options

-- COVID PCR tests required prior to travel
+- COVID-19 PCR tests required prior to travel (even for vaccinated people and locations where there is no border requirement)

-- Temperature daily checks throughout the length of the program
+- Daily temperature checks throughout the length of the program

 - In-location health checks and testing if appropriate or required by the local authorities